 Being authentic is about being yourself and being genuine.

 Being transparent is about being forthcoming, ethical, and trustworthy.

 Honesty is crucial in today’s overcrowded marketplace.
-Believe it or not, customers actually reward transparent businesses — even when what that transparency reveals is less than positive.
+Believe it or not, customers actually reward transparent large and small businesses — even when what that transparency reveals is less than positive.

 But look at the comments, and you’ll see post after post praising Kevan and Buffer App for their transparency.

 Sure, some of the comments have some honest criticism and suggestions — all of which is valuable and I’ll bet Kevan and the Buffer team are taking it all seriously.